 - China’s changing social stratification; inequality and class divisions

 - The political economy of environmental protection (strategies and challenges of environmental policy)

 - The “Belt and Road Initiative”

 - Implications of international relations for China’s political economy (US-China in particular)

 - China’s developmental trajectory in comparison to that of other BRICS countries

-Deadline: Abstracts of no more than 300 words should be sent to firstname.lastname@example.org by October 15, 2017.
-Authors of selected abstracts will receive a notification at the end of October 2017.
+Deadlines: Abstracts of no more than 300 words should be sent to firstname.lastname@example.org by January 28, 2019.
+Authors of selected abstracts will receive a notification by February 15, 2019.

 The deadline for submitting the full paper (6,000 words/40,000 characters) is May 22, 2019.